|

 Aurora

-These photos were taken on the 10th October, 2024 an
+These photos was taken on the 12th October, 2024 and

 |